neissa/Codiad-HtmlEntities/README.md

 # HTMLEntities

-Select text and hit CTRL+E to transform specials char to their html code.
+Select text and hit CTRL+E to transform specials chars to their html code.
+Select text and hit CTRL+SHIFT+E to transform html code to their specials chars.

 like é to &amp;eacute;
+like &amp;eacute; to é

 # Installation